Graduate School

 The Brown Executive Scholars Training (BEST) Program introduces students to academic and higher education leadership skills.

-To help prepare graduate students for future leadership roles in higher education through a semester-long program of mentorship, education and training.
+To help prepare graduate students for future leadership roles in higher education through mentorship, education and training.
+Goals include:

-2. Expose graduate students to administrators through one-on-one mentoring relationships.
+• Expose graduate students to administrators through one-on-one conversations.

 Key Activities